Douglas Mawson: Personal life

 In 1920 the Mawsons moved into their new home, "Jerbii" at 44 King Street, Brighton, built on land owned by Paquita's parents and given to Douglas and Paquita as a wedding present.
-They had previously rented a home on the South Esplanade while it was being built, after returning from England after World War I. They lived in Brighton until at least 1958, when Douglas died.
+They had previously rented a home on the South Esplanade while it was being built, after returning from England after World War I. They lived in Brighton until 1958, when Douglas died.

 Paquita worked for the Mothers' and Babies' Health Association, for which she was president for nine years, and the Australian Red Cross Society.
 Like her husband, she was prominent in Adelaide's social and cultural life, and wrote two books: A Vision of Steel, a biography of her father G. D. Delprat published in 1958, and Mawson of the Antarctic, about her husband, published in 1964.
-She too was awarded an OBE, and after Mawson's knighthood, became Lady Francisca Adriana Mawson.
+She too was awarded an OBE, and after Mawson's knighthood, became Lady Mawson.

-During his time based in England in 1916 when working for the War Office, Mawson established a close personal relationship with Kathleen Scott, the widow of polar explorer Robert Falcon Scott.
+During his time based in England in 1916 when working for the War Office, Mawson established an extremely close personal relationship with Kathleen Scott, the widow of polar explorer Robert Falcon Scott.
 Historian David Day, in his 2013 work Flaws in the Ice: In Search of Douglas Mawson, suggested that the pair had conducted an affair in 1916 in Sandwich, Kent.
 However, this is refuted by historian Tom Griffiths, who says that they were united in grief at the time, and found solace in each other, perhaps an emotional and spiritual connection.
 The claim is also rejected by Mawson's great-granddaughter Emma McEwin, who has read Kathleen Scott's diaries and written a book about her great-grandparents' marriage, and adventurer Tim Jarvis.

 Mawson's elder brother William studied medicine at Sydney university and became a GP in Campbelltown.
 He cared for their parents in their later years, with their father Robert dying in 1912 aged 58 and their mother Margaret at the same age in 1917.
 Mawson Park in Campbelltown was named after William in 1938.
 William died in 1939.